Christochi/ansible-mariadb-playbook/README.md

 - **mariadb-install.yml:** installs MariaDB
 - **main.yml:** calls the other tasks to perform when ansible plays the playbook

+### handlers
+service_facts is called to know the status (state: reloaded, restarted, started, stopped) of the MariaDB database

 ***More functionalities will be added to the playbook.
 Feel free to make any pull requests, report issues or offer some advice and feedback***